diffo-dev/outstanding/README.md

 # Outstanding

-Outstanding, not as in 'the scarecrow was outstanding in his field', rather outstanding as in something not yet dealt with.
+Outstanding: something not yet dealt with.

 The outstanding protocol is for those times when you want to know if any or which expectations have not been sufficiently met, and equality doesn't actually do it for you.

 We have two terms, `expected` and  `actual`, apply `outstanding(expected, actual)` and see if nothing is outstanding `nil`, or we get back what is `outstanding` for us to work on.

-Outstanding implementations are provided for most types, as well as helper functions to make it easy to add support for your structs.
+Outstanding implementations are provided for most types, as well as helper functions to make it easy to add implementations for your structs.
+Outstanding implementations which accept expected Functions are provided, providing a point of extensibility.
+Convenience expected functions are also provided.

 ```elixir
 iex> Outstand.outstanding(%{x: :a, y: :b}, %{})